 We collect data about you in a variety of ways and this will usually start when we undertake a recruitment exercise where we will collect the data from you directly.
-This includes the information you include in your application form or a recruitment cover letter, or notes made by our managers during a recruitment interview.
-Further information will be collected directly from you when you complete forms at the start of your employment, for example, your bank and next of kin details.
-Other details may be collected directly from you in the form of official documentation such as your driving licence, passport or other right to work evidence.
+This includes the information you include in your application form or a cover letter, or notes made by our managers during a volunteer interview.
+Further information will be collected directly from you when you complete forms at the start of your volunteering, for example, your bank and next of kin details.
+Other details may be collected directly from you in the form of official documentation such as your driving licence, passport.